MustardChef/WSABuilds/README.md

 - [Microsoft](https://apps.microsoft.com/store/detail/windows-subsystem-for-android%E2%84%A2-with-amazon-appstore/9P3395VX91NR): For providing Windows Subsystem For Android™ and related files.
 Windows Subsystem For Android™, Windows Subsystem For Android™ Logo, Windows™ 10 and Windows™ 11 Logos are trademarks of Microsoft Corporation.
 Microsoft Corporation reserves all rights to these trademarks.
 By downloading and installing Windows Subsystem For Android™, you agree to the [Terms and Conditions](https://support.microsoft.com/en-gb/windows/microsoft-software-license-terms-microsoft-windows-subsystem-for-android-cf8dfb03-ba62-4daa-b7f3-e2cb18f968ad) and [Privacy Policy](https://privacy.microsoft.com/en-gb/privacystatement)
 <!--
 - [PeterNjeim](https://github.com/PeterNjeim/MagiskOnWSA): For providing and continuing the development of the script made by LSPosed, this Github Repository and the Github Action workflow is based on his Github Repo.
 I do not claim his work and the work of the many contributers as my own and nor intend to do so.
-Most Windows 11 Build rely on the Github Action provided to build, hence credit is given where due
+Most Windows™ 11 Build rely on the Github Action provided to build, hence credit is given where due
 -->
 - [Cinit and the WSAPatch Guide](https://github.com/cinit/WSAPatch): Many thanks for the comprehensive guide, files and support provided by Cinit and the contributers at the WSAPatch repository.
-Windows 10 Builds in this repo rely on the hard work of this project and  hence credit is given where due
+Windows™ 10 Builds in this repo rely on the hard work of this project and  hence credit is given where due
 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA
 - [Magisk](https://github.com/topjohnwu/Magisk): The Magic Mask for Android
 - [The Open Google Apps Project](https://opengapps.org): Script the automatic generation of up-to-date Google Apps packages